 There are many website builder platforms to help you build and host your website, but you need to be careful that they offer you all the things you need to make it a quality site that people will want to visit.

-Before we start creating a website for your business, it would be helpful for you to write down what you’re wanting to accomplish with your website.
+Before you start creating a website for your business, it’s always a good decision for you to write down what you’re wanting to accomplish with your website.

 For more information on choosing a niche, please read my article “Definition of a Niche“.